-Running a business online has numerous benefits that will make your work a whole lot easier, but it also has a huge downside that you need to be aware of.
+Running a business online has numerous benefits that will make your work a lot easier, but it also has a huge downside you need to know of.

 That downside lies in Internet security and the fact that many people don’t care nearly as much as they should about how safe they are on the Internet.

-In order to make sure that your business thrives in the long run, you’re going to have to know how to protect your business from online threats and security breaches, or you won’t get very far without something truly scary happening.
+To make sure that your business thrives in the long run, you will have to know how to protect your business from online threats and security breaches, or you won’t get very far without something truly scary happening.

 Some examples are theft of credit card information, user credential leaks which can be both yours and your clients’ (which is arguably much worse), and so on.
 Any kind of information that you share and store online is potentially accessible by a hacker who’s good enough to break through your security system.

-In this article, we’re going to be focusing on a few points about Internet security, and inform you of the five things that you should do right now in order to decrease the chances of being targeted by a nasty cyber attack.
+In this article, we will focus on a few points about Internet security, and inform you of the five things that you should do right now in order to decrease the chances of being targeted by a nasty cyber attack.

 Malware comes in various shapes and forms, some more dangerous than others.
 A lot of malicious software is simply used to hijack your browser and make you load advertisements, or to utilize your Internet connection to a large-scale DDoS attack.
 However, certain malware can be used for more malicious purposes than that.